PREFER TO CONNECT THE

 4. Clearly post safety protocol for handling equipment and hazardous materials

 5. Create a safety committee, focused on continuous monitoring and improvement of the program

 Here are some examples of safety work programs provided by the US Department of Labor, which can reduce your premium over time.

 How is Workers' Compensation related to payroll?
 What do I do when I hire, give raises or fire employees?

 The estimated premium is based on estimated payroll (at the beginning of the policy).
 The final premium is based on actual payroll (at the end of the policy) for the policy period (usually 12 months).
-If you have a significant changes to your payroll, call us and we'll update your payroll midterm.
-Smaller changes like raises and bonuses and can wait until the end of policy term audit.
+If you have significant changes to your payroll, call us and we'll update your payroll midterm.
+Smaller changes like raises and bonuses can wait until the end of policy term audit.

 How much does Workers' Compensation Insurance cost?